Pressure Cooker Potato Salad – Italian Style!

-While living in the U.S. I remember going out to lunch at a “diner” type place with my family and I innocently asked the waitress if the had a potato salad without mayonnaise since I didn’t know what the potato salad I grew up with was called in English.
+I remember going out to lunch at a “diner” type place with my family, while I lived in the U.S, and I innocently asked the waitress if the had a potato salad without mayonnaise.

 “If it ain’t got no mayo, it ain’t no ‘tater salad, Honey!”
-She had a good belly rubbing laugh teaching me the finer points of diner cuisine and had to push up her glasses and wipe her eyes with a handkerchief she fished from her bra to take the rest of our order.
+She had such a good belly rubbing laugh teaching me the finer points of diner cuisine that she had to push up her glasses and wipe her eyes with a handkerchief smartly tucked in bra strap before taking our order.

-You may not find this recipe at an American diner but now you can make it yourself… Honey!
+You may not find this potato salad in a diner but now you can make it yourself… Honey!